Who Rules America? By G. William Domhoff, University of California at Santa Cruz

 Interlocks and Interactions Among the Power Elite

-This document presents new findings about the American power structure based on the connections among 2,563 corporations, 6 business leadership and policy-discussion groups, 33 prominent think tanks, 82 major foundations, 47 private universities with large endowments, and 19 White House advisory committees for the years 2011-2012.
+This document presents findings about the American power structure based on the connections among 2,563 corporations, 6 business leadership and policy-discussion groups, 33 prominent think tanks, 82 major foundations, 47 private universities with large endowments, and 19 White House advisory committees for the years 2010-2011.

 Centrality in Networks, and How It Is Measured

-Centrality is a key concept in network studies.
-As the everyday use of the term implies, it means that a person or organization is in some way a focal point or main figure in whatever group of people or organizations is being considered.
-How to measure centrality is less obvious.
+This document provides a brief introduction to the concept of "centrality," which is very important in network studies.
+As the everyday use of the term implies, centrality means that a person or organization is in some way a focal point or main figure in whatever group is being considered.
+How to measure centrality — which is the focus of this article — is less obvious.

 This document's URL: http://whorulesamerica.net/power_elite/